 - Whether your cancer spreads to other body parts (metastasizes)

 Throughout your fight with cancer, you should stay in close contact with your physicians and care providers.
-If you’re struggling with your daily tasks at work and at home due to fatigue, nausea, weakness, or other symptoms, it’s time to talk candidly with your doctor about disability.
+If you are struggling with your daily tasks at work and at home due to fatigue, nausea, weakness, or other symptoms, it is time to talk candidly with your doctor about disability.

 Can I Get Long-Term Disability Benefits for My Cancer Treatment Side Effects?

-Finally, there’s the emotional toll of a cancer diagnosis.
+Finally, there is the emotional toll of a cancer diagnosis.
 Cancer patients suffer from depression and anxiety more frequently than the general population; about 15 to 25% of all people fighting cancer experience these mental health conditions.
-If you’re struggling with feelings of sadness, hopelessness, or panic, talk to your doctors.
+If you are struggling with feelings of sadness, hopelessness, or panic, talk to your doctors.
 They can help you get the care you need and document your cancer-related mental health issues, which may strengthen your disability insurance claim.

-However, if you’re having thoughts of suicide or self-harm, don’t wait for an appointment.
+However, if you are having thoughts of suicide or self-harm, do not wait for an appointment.
 Instead, go to the closest ER, call 911, or contact the Suicide Prevention Lifeline at 1-800-273-8255 or online.

 How Can I Strengthen My Cancer Disability Claim?

-If you want to file a cancer-related disability claim, you’ll need to collect as much information about your diagnosis, treatment protocols, and symptoms as possible.
+If you want to file a successful LTD claim, you will need to collect as much information about your diagnosis, treatment protocols, and symptoms as possible.
 To improve your likelihood of success, you should:

 - Discuss your claim with an experienced disability lawyer at Bryant Legal Group